AdobeDocs/commerce-business-intelligence.en/help/mbi/guide-overview.md

 description: Comprehensive information for Commerce Intelligence data administrators.
 breadcrumb-title: Guide Overview
 seo-title: Commerce Intelligence User Guide
-seo-description: Describes how to use the Commerce Intelligence features used to gain insights from Adobe Commerce or Magento Open Source data.
+seo-description: Describes how to use Adobe Commerce Intelligence features used to gain insights from Adobe Commerce or Magento Open Source data, along with other third-party data sources.
 exl-id: f62c7a98-1b4c-4abb-9692-50ce0f3ee1fb
 ---
+>[!IMPORTANT]
+>
+>In 2023, [!DNL Magento Business Intelligence] is rebranded [!DNL Adobe Commerce Intelligence].
+Text references have been updated, with UI screen captures coming later in the year.

-# [!DNL Commerce Intelligence] User Guide Overview
+# [!DNL Adobe Commerce Intelligence] User Guide Overview

 There are two areas for data administrators:

 - The Admin: Use this area to access the configuration UI and reporting.
-- The command-line interface: Use this tool to execute installation and backend configuration tasks.
+- The command-line interface (CLI): Use this tool to execute installation and backend configuration tasks.

 ## How to Use this Guide